danmainah/vacations-booking-front-end/README.md

 # Vacation Booking App(Front-end)

-> Vacation Booking App is a tool that helps users to plan for thier vacation trips.
-User can view a list of beautiful destinations, register and choose one or many they want to book a trip for.
+> Vacation Booking App is an oonline booking  app that allows users to see  destinations, reserve a destination,view  all reservations, add and delete destinations.
 Regestered users are able to view a list of destinations they booked.
 Only admin users are allowed to add destinations.

+The app consumes an API created using the Ruby on Rails framework.
+Link to API repo  [click here](https://github.com/mugberto/vacations-booking-back-end)

 ![vacations-booking-screenshot](https://user-images.githubusercontent.com/14215157/143226630-4772855a-9640-4aaf-a595-11be928e8e5a.png)